Surrogacy Resource Centre

 Over the years the team has assisted many different couples in a sensitive and confidential manner as they begin their quest to start a family of their own.

-Because of the current legal position in Ireland, couples considering domestic surrogacy will be stepping into an unofficial and unregulated surrogacy arrangement.
-This is something which if not properly managed can lead to major complications for the intended parents (and the child) as many questions can arise - not least - who is the legal parent of the child?
+Because of the current legal position in Ireland, couples considering domestic surrogacy will be stepping into an unregulated surrogacy arrangement.

 Different countries will have different arrangements in place regarding surrogacy.
 Some ban surrogacy completely, whereas others permit altruistic surrogacy and not commercial.
 Likewise, some countries will allow both altruistic and commercial surrogacy arrangements whereas others may not allow same-sex couples to receive a child through surrogacy.

-The 'unofficial' and 'unregulated' nature of domestic surrogacy in Ireland has lead to many couples exploring international surrogacy.
-Some countries allow international surrogacy arrangements and will have clinics and other professionals dedicated to helping foreign couples to have a child through surrogacy.
+The 'unregulated' nature of domestic surrogacy in Ireland has lead to many couples exploring international surrogacy.

-It is essential that intended parents look carefully at the surrogacy arrangements and fully understand the duties, responsibilities and obligations of all parties to the surrogacy agreements before embarking on their journey.
+It is essential that intended parents look carefully at the surrogacy arrangements and fully understand the duties, responsibilities and obligations of the intended parents, their legal advisors in Ireland, their legal advisors in the country of birth, the agency and the clinic.

 Take advice as early as possible so that you know what the legal requirements are and what steps you need to take in Ireland and in the country of birth throughout your surrogacy journey and after your child is born.